 The Sequoia Humane Society is a no-kill animal shelter that operates adoption, spay/neuter, education and microchipping programs to promote responsible pet ownership and reduce the overpopulation of cats and dogs in Humboldt County.
-Please select from the following choices to learn more about our life-saving programs.
+Please read below to learn more about our life-saving programs.

 There is a pet overpopulation problem in Humboldt County, resulting in too many animals and not enough homes to place them in.
 However, we can prevent the birth of unwanted animals and work toward a day when there are no more homeless pets by spaying and neutering our own cats and dogs, as well as feral cats within your neighborhood.